NdoleStudio/httpsms/README.md

 ### Back Pressure

-In-order not to abuse the SMS API on android, you can send a rate limit e.g 3 messages per minute.
+In-order not to abuse the SMS API on android, you can set a rate limit e.g 3 messages per minute.
 Such that even if you call the API to send messages to 100 people, It will only send the messages at a rate of 3 messages per minute.

 ### Message Expiration